 Choose the basics for your capsule travel wardrobe

 Begin with what you have.
 There is no need to go out and buy items if you have the makings of a good travel wardrobe already.
-With maturity comes wisdom – let’s set an example of sustainable living by using what we have, before buying something new!
-You are looking for clothing that travels well – lightweight, easy care clothing you enjoy and would happily reach for at home.
+Let’s set an example of sustainable living by using what we have, before buying something new!
+Look for clothing that travels well – lightweight, easy-care clothing you enjoy and would happily reach for at home.
 (I’d add wrinkle free clothing, or wrinkle resistant, if that’s not already your closet standard.
 It is mine!
 Who has time for ironing?!)